dehy/docker-backup/README.md

         -v /var/run/docker.sock:/var/run/docker.sock \
         akerbis/docker-backup force

+### Override config parameters with env variables

+You may need to provide parameters such as credentials as external values from the configuration.
+You can provides such information through environment variables formatted with this rule :
+  - Start with `CONFIG_`
+  - Concatenate the path from configuration with underscores `_`
+  - Make it uppercase
+  - Replace any non-alpha and underscore character with underscore.

+ie. if I want to provides the secret access key of the destination "s3" from the `app/config.yml.dist` provided, I simply follow the path `destinations` > `s3` > `secret_access_key`.
+The environment variable is then called `CONFIG_DESTINATIONS_S3_SECRET_ACCESS_KEY`.

 ## Restore

 Restoring a backup is easy: use the `restore [container ...]` command.
 This will